Raw Material Control.

 Being generally smaller though, independents can cater for lower and mid volume work more easily.
 Independents can generally offer a much wider range of bespoke options due to the flexibility inherent in smaller organisations.
 They can also offer a much more tailored and personal service too.

-Finally, not being tied to a single manufacturer of material, they can also usually specify a much wider choice of grades and material options.
+Finally, not being tied to a single manufacturer of material, they can also usually specify a much wider choice of corrugated board grades and material options.

 The best of both